micag2025/Toolkit_Google_ADK/README.md

 - Execute and return Python code results in a sandboxed environment
 - Provide a clean, multi-agent architecture for reliable orchestration and extensibility

-Built with: Google ADK, Gemini models, and a minimal ADK Web interface.

 ---

 ## Highlights